The Sixth Extinction: An Unnatural History: Chapter 5: Welcome to the Anthropocene

 Kolbert uses the extinction of graptolites and other clades to explain glaciation as a mechanism for extinction.
-She then explains how, when carbon dioxide levels in the air are high, there typically is accompanying increase in temperatures and sea level.
+She then explains how, when carbon dioxide levels in the air are high, there typically is an accompanying increase in temperatures and sea level.
 Right around the time graptolites became extinct, carbon dioxide levels dropped.
 Temperatures fell and sea levels plummeted.
 This caused a change in the chemistry of the ocean, which had a devastating impact on life forms.
-Kolbert states that human activity has transformed between a third and a half of land surface on the planet.
-We have dammed most of the major rivers of world, increased levels of nitrogen higher than can be fixed naturally by terrestrial ecosystems, used more than half of the world's readily accessible freshwater run-off, removed more than one third of the primary producers of the oceans' coastal waters, and changed the composition of the atmosphere by deforestation and fossil fuel combustion.
+Kolbert states that human activity has transformed between a third and a half of the land surface on the planet.
+We have dammed most of the major rivers of the world, increased levels of nitrogen higher than can be fixed naturally by terrestrial ecosystems, used more than half of the world's readily accessible freshwater run-off, removed more than one-third of the primary producers of the oceans' coastal waters and changed the composition of the atmosphere by deforestation and fossil fuel combustion.

 Chapter 6: The Sea Around Us

 Since the beginning of the Industrial Revolution, we have seen increasing levels of carbon dioxide in the atmosphere at an alarming rate.
 Studies show we have added approximately 365 billion tons of it by burning fossil fuels, and an additional 180 billion tons as a result of deforestation.
 We add another 9 billion tons or so a year, an amount that has been increasing by 6 percent annually.
 Essentially, we have increased the concentration of carbon dioxide in the air to higher than it has been in the last several million years.
 Some of this carbon dioxide is being absorbed by our oceans to create carbonic acid.
-This is lowering the pH of our ocean and killing much of our marine life.
+This lowers the pH of our ocean and kills much of our marine life.
 Kolbert uses the drastic decline in life forms around the Castello Aragonese as a warning sign of what is to come if we continue to increase carbon dioxide levels in the atmosphere.

 Chapter 7: Dropping Acid

 Coral reefs support thousands of species by providing food and protection.
 Subsequently, many species have co-evolved with corals.
-Due to ocean acidification, it is very possible that corals will become extinct by the end of the century.
-Prior to the industrial revolution, underwater reefs had an aragonite saturation state between 4 and 5.
+Due to ocean acidification, corals may become extinct by the end of the century.
+Before the Industrial Revolution, underwater reefs had an aragonite saturation state between 4 and 5.
 However, if current emission intensities remain as they are today, by 2060, there will no longer be a region above 3.5.
-This will lead to an increase in energy needed for calcification.
+This will lead to an increase in the energy needed for calcification.
 This extra energy that will eventually be expended on calcification is currently vital to corals, as they use it to recover from being eaten away by marine species and battered by waves.
 Thus, ocean acidification is a mechanism of extinction.